 \paragraph{CartPole.} The CartPole environment consists of a cart that moves along a one-dimensional track, with a pole hinged to its top that can be freely rotated by applying torque.
 The system yields a 5-dimensional observation space and a 1-dimensional action space.
 The control objective is to move the tip of the pole through a sequence of target positions while maintaining the cart within a desired region as much as possible and ensuring the velocity of the cart always remains within safe boundaries.
 We capture these requirements in LTL as follows:

 Here, \texttt{cart\_x}, \texttt{cart\_vx}, and \texttt{pole\_}$z$ represent the cart position, the cart velocity, and the pole height respectively.
 This formula demonstrates how LTL can be leveraged to encode both complex safety constraints and performance objectives.
-Specifically, we set $x_0 = 10$ m, $v_0 = 10$ m/s as boundaries, $z_0 = -1$ m, $z_1 = 1$ m as the target positions, and $\Delta = 25$ cm as the allowable deviation. \paragraph{Legged Robots.} We consider three legged-robot environments: Hopper, Cheetah, and Ant.
+We set $x_0 = 10$ m, $v_0 = 10$ m/s as boundaries, $z_0 = -1$ m, $z_1 = 1$ m as the target positions, and $\Delta = 25$ cm as the allowable deviation.

+\paragraph{Legged Robots.} We consider three legged-robot environments: Hopper, Cheetah, and Ant.
 The Hopper environment features a one-legged robot with 4 components and 3 joints, resulting in a 10-dimensional state space and a 3-dimensional action space.
 The Cheetah environment consists of a two-legged robot with 8 components and 6 joints, yielding a 17-dimensional state space and a 6-dimensional action space.
 The Ant environment includes a four-legged robot with 9 components and 8 joints, producing a 37-dimensional state space and an 8-dimensional action space.
 In all three environments, the control task requires always keeping the torso/tip of the robot above a critical safety height, maintaining a certain distance between the torso/tip and the critical height as often as possible, and accelerating the robot forward, and then bringing the robot to a full stop.